milieuinfo/metadata-geonetwork/web/src/main/webapp/WEB-INF/classes/setup/sql-aiv/README.md

 ## Questions

-* Some metadata status refer to non existing records?
+* Some metadata status refer to non existing records (only in metadata center db)?

 ```sql
 SELECT * FROM metadatastatus WHERE metadataid NOT IN (SELECT id FROM metadata);